SarvarKh/ofn-wiki/Help-out.md

 ### Everyone Else

-There's plenty to do - we've got some fantastic people who could always do with more support with: comms and marketing; fundraising; supply chain operations; testing etc. Contact volunteer@openfoodweb.org if you're interested.
+There's plenty to do - we've got some fantastic people who could always do with more support with: comms and marketing; fundraising; supply chain operations; testing etc. Contact hello @ openfoodnetwork.org if you're interested.